Experiencing companionship was likely one of the reasons that led you to marry your spouse.

-It’s likely one of the things on your list was companionship.
-Although many marry for this reason, the distractions of career, kids, and to-do lists often take the place of spending the time necessary to develop this key ingredient of a healthy marriage.
+Although many marry for this reason, the distractions of careers, kids, and to-do lists often take the place of spending the time necessary to develop this essential ingredient of a healthy marriage.

 Companionship – An intimate friendship that occurs as two people are knit together in love.